buildbuddy-io/buildbuddy/website/blog/buck2.md

 # Buck2 unboxing

+**Edit** (2023-06-15): Bazel team did reach out to me with some corrections to how the benchmark was setup.
+Please find revised numbers at bottom of this blog.

 Recently Meta announced the release of Buck2, their official build tool that was rewritten in Rust.
 I got a chance to try it and integrate it with BuildBuddy's Remote Cache and Remote Build Execution offerings.